Alexandria Residential Treatment Center (ARTC)

 The Alexandria Residential Treatment Center (ARTC) provides a short-term treatment environment for persons who need structure and support to stop using alcohol or drugs and works with them to engage in ongoing treatment as appropriate.
 The program operates 24 hours a day, seven days a week.
 ARTC supports persons in withdrawal from drugs and alcohol and provides an environment that enables individuals to look at the effects of drugs and alcohol on their lives and develop plans to enter or re-enter the recovery process.
 The center also works with individuals with co-occurring mental health concerns.

 Becoming Involved with Treatment at ARTC

 There are several ways to enter ARTC's treatment program:

 Voluntarily: Individuals wanting treatment for themselves are invited to simply call or walk in.

 Referral: A person in need of treatment may be referred by an employer, therapist or other organization.
 Friends or family members may also refer or bring their loved one to ARTC.

-Police Diversion: Alexandria police may bring a person under the influence of drugs or alcohol who have been arrested to ARTC instead of to the jail.
+Police Diversion: Alexandria police may bring a person under the influence of drugs or alcohol who has been arrested to ARTC instead of to the jail.

 You are 18 or older.

 You are a resident of the City of Alexandria or a person experiencing homelessness in Alexandria.

 You are under the influence of alcohol and/or drugs or in withdrawal, and, once detoxified, are able to move independently in your usual manner, care for yourself and communicate wants and needs to staff, in English or another language.

-You are willing to participate in an agreed upon plan of care to help you being to improve your life situation.
+You are willing to participate in an agreed upon plan of care to help you begin to improve your life situation.

 Starting the Program

 Upon entering ARTC, a person goes to medical observation.
 This is a period of time, usually less than 24 hours, but up to three days, during which staff monitor to ensure that the person is medically and behaviorally stable.
 After completing medical observation, an intake is done to record background information, personal history, needs and strengths.
 All information is kept strictly confidential within the bounds of the law.